 - You have a medical or psychological emergency and a doctor or hospital needs information to treat you.

 - You present a potential danger to yourself and/or others.

 - I think there may be child abuse or neglect.

 - I suspect abuse or neglect of an elderly person or vulnerable adult.

 Do you have evening or weekend appointments?

-Yes, evening and weekend appointments are available on a limited basis.
-Please email for faster response or call for available times.
+Yes, evening and weekend appointments are available.
+Please email or text for faster response.